|

 BRIAR:

-English unisex nature name derived from the name of the briar plant.
+English unisex name derived from the plant name briar, from Old

 one."